Generic Name: sertraline (SER-tra-leen)

 For some children, teenagers, and young adults, sertraline can increase thoughts of suicide.
 Tell your doctor right away if you or your child start to feel more depressed and have thoughts about hurting yourselves.
 Report any unusual thoughts or behaviors that trouble you or your child, especially if they are new or get worse quickly.
 Make sure the doctor knows if you or your child have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 Also tell the doctor if you or your child have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 Let the doctor know if you, your child, or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.

-sertraline may cause hyponatremia (low sodium in the blood).
+Sertraline may cause hyponatremia (low sodium in the blood).
 This is more common in elderly patients, those who are taking diuretic medicines for high blood pressure, or those who have decreased amounts of fluid in the body due to severe diarrhea or vomiting.
-Stop taking sertraline and check with your doctor right away if you or your child have headache, trouble concentrating, memory problems, confusion, weakness, or unsteadiness.
+Check with your doctor right away if you or your child have headache, trouble concentrating, memory problems, confusion, weakness, or unsteadiness.

 The use of alcohol is not recommended in patients who are taking sertraline. .